Where do I Find

 Genetically pure populations:

-• Mainstem Whiterocks River from Chepeta Lake outlet downstream to Whiterocks Forest Service Campground.
+• Mainstem Whiterocks River from Chepeta Lake outlet to Whiterocks Forest Service campground.

 • Hells Canyon Creek.
 Angling conditions can be tough as Hells Canyon Creek is a small, brushy stream